 Throughout my adulthood, I have been an avid believer and advocate of self-growth and self-development.
 During the previously mentioned challenging time in my life, I relied on self-help books as well as counseling via other people.
 Yes, I know how it feels to be a counseling client because I have been one!
 So, after helping myself through self-help books and counseling, I simply decided to go pro and help others, or “take my show on the road.”

 Let’s discuss some of my therapy approaches.
 Warning: The following might sound like psychobabble (or Greek, or French: Hehe!), nonetheless it may be worth mentioning.
-My approaches to counseling or therapy include Eye Movement Desensitization and Reprocessing (EMDR), Hypnosis, Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and other talk therapy approaches.
+My approaches to counseling or therapy include Eye Movement Desensitization and Reprocessing (EMDR), Cognitive-Behavioral Therapy (CBT), Mindfulness-based therapy, and exposure therapy.

 However, no single approach to psychotherapy or counseling works for everybody.
-Depending upon your personality, preferences, and/or the issue(s) on which you would like to work, I may utilize techniques from varied therapy approaches, especially Acceptance and Commitment Therapy (ACT) as well as other mindfulness- and family-based approaches.
+Depending upon our work together, I may utilize techniques from varied therapy approaches, especially Internal Family Systems (IFS), as well as other approaches that I might recommend.

 Outside the office when I am not practicing therapy, I enjoy such hobbies as exercising, watching and practicing sports (especially volleyball and tennis), movie watching (I tend to be a “movie buff”), collecting and listening to music, computer work, traveling, dancing, outdoor activities (parks and recreation), and amusement and water parks.
 One little known fact about me, which some people find hard to guess due to my often times nerdy look, is that I used to be a competitive swimmer and volleyball player.
-My dream residence would have a backyard with a scaled down Six Flags Over Georgia amusement park, including the Goliath roller coaster.
+My dream residence would have a backyard with a pool and a beach or park as I very much enjoy to spend time in nature.